 - the reverse osmosis system requires a certain water pressure for operation, usually in the range of 2.5 – 6.0 bar; if the initial pressure is too small – a booster is required, and if too large – a pressure reducer;

 - A relatively complex system requires certain skills in installation and maintenance.
-Most people, who has some housekeeping skills, along with instructions and appropriate tools, do the job of installing filters on their own, but it is recommended (and sometimes even required by local rules) that a qualified plumber do this job.
-Usually installation takes 1-2 hours, including the initial washing of the filters.
+Most people, who have some housekeeping skills, along with instructions and appropriate tools, do the job of installing filters on their own, but it is recommended (and sometimes even required by local rules) that a qualified plumber do this job.
+Usually, installation takes 1-2 hours, including the initial washing of the filters.

 Quality reverse osmosis systems can cost anywhere from 150 to 700 euros.